 While your role may be based on caring for others, you should never overlook the importance of self-care.
 You should always try to create a safe haven which will encourage you to unwind after even the most stressful days on the ward, and your home is the ideal place.
 The moment that you arrive home from a shift, there should be an instant weight off your shoulders, but how can you say goodbye to a troubled day and begin to relax?
 Although it may sound strange, the journey starts with the appearance of your home.
 There is nothing worse than opening the front door after a busy day to see the space filled with clutter; it will not only make you feel stressed but also gives you a list of tasks to complete before you can truly relax.
 With this in mind, we suggest considering leaving even as little as 15 minutes to spare before you set off for your shift to give your home a tidy.
 Put away any clothes that are lying on the bed and do those last bits of washing up, so you can arrive back to a tidy home, ready to put your feet up.
 Freshome has put together a great guide with a host of tips on how you can make your home feel more relaxing, from the living room and kitchen to the bedroom.

 In some cases, you may arrive home and struggle to switch off after a day on the ward, which means that finding ways to clear your head will be essential.
 There are a number of different ways that you can do this, and it’s likely to take time to uncover which method works best for you.
 While some find that writing down their thoughts in a journal is beneficial, others prefer to take time to practice yoga and meditation.
-Find out more about the most popular self-care activities for nurses in our previous article.

 Working in the medical industry means that you can never quite anticipate what you may be faced with throughout your shift.
 One common downside to being a nurse is that this may involve getting a little messy and let’s be honest, it’s never going to be the most pleasant of things.
 However, there are many super handy hacks which will help you to stay clean; these include the following: